alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+// TODO: Document awards and group shortcodes

 = 7.0 =

 * New Feature: Pro Plus: Awards and Badges!
 Set awards for: BMI Change, BMI Equals, Weight Gain / Loss from start and Percentage of weight lost from start.
+* New Feature: Pro: Added Groups.
+You can now group your members.
 * Improvement: Caching can now be disabled in Settings.
 * Improvement: Cache now cleared with each release (based upon version number).